 Ethnic Conflict and War

-A political crisis that began in 2013 erupted into a large-scale civil conflict that has taken on an ethnic cast, as Dinka militias and supporters of the president, Salva Kiir, have battled Nuer forces loyal to former Vice President Riek Machar.
-Forces on both sides have targeted civilians based on their ethnic identity—using murder, rape, assault, and torture.
+Two years after independence, a political crisis in the newly-formed country erupted into a large-scale civil conflict that has taken on an ethnic tone, as Dinka militias and supporters of South Sudan's president, Salva Kiir, have battled Nuer forces loyal to former Vice President Riek Machar.
+Since then, the conflict has involved several of the country’s 64 ethnic groups.
+Forces on all sides have targeted civilians based on their ethnic identity—using murder, rape, assault, and torture—among other crimes.

-Many parts of the country are cut off from receiving adequate food aid and medical attention due to insecurity.
-UN Food and Agriculture Organization Director of Emergencies Dominique Burgeon noted in June 2017, “The only way to stop this desperate situation is to stop the conflict, ensure unimpeded access and enable people to resume their livelihoods.”
+Many parts of the country are cut off from receiving adequate food aid and medical attention due to the violence.
+The UN Food and Agriculture Organization Director of Emergencies noted in June 2017, “The only way to stop this desperate situation is to stop the conflict, ensure unimpeded access and enable people to resume their livelihoods.”